SLC

 3. Present Information Together

-Avoid split-attention by presenting related information simultaneously rather than requiring mental integration from multiple sources.
+Avoid split-attention by presenting related information simultaneously rather than requiring mental integration.

-When learners must split attention between separate information sources (like text and diagram), they waste cognitive resources on integration rather than learning.
+When learners split attention between separate sources, they waste cognitive resources on integration.

 • Embed labels in diagrams